jsventures/jobsearch-content/README.md

 1. Go to [this site](https://www.rust-lang.org/tools/install) for a quick curl to install rust & cargo
 2. Then run `cargo install mdbook`
-3. Once done, you can run `make site-dev`, and view the beauty on localhost:3000
+3. Once done, you can run `make dev`, and view the beauty on localhost:3000

 ### Deploying the static site

-TODO
+We use github pages to host our static content.
+Deploying is easy:

+1. Run `make deploy`

 ### Building the pdf e-book (content -> build)